The Economic Media Centre connects journalists with a talent pool of economic spokespeople.

 original economic thinking.

-At the same time, audiences are hungry for reliable information to make sense of unprecedented times.
-They’re looking for information that build capability and stories that inspire hope.
+Audiences are hungry for reliable information to make sense of unprecedented times.

 How it works: